The MRes degree is a research programme that includes taught modules.

 “The MRes is an excellent way to become more deeply involved in particular aspects of the Islamic heritage.
 The taught modules you choose offer a wide view of the major issues under current debate.
 They provide a grounding in your topic.
 The dissertation allows you to investigate one or more matters in considerable detail.
 It provides a means to satisfy your curiosity, and at the same time to prepare yourself for further studies by learning new methods of enquiry.”

 The MRes is a research degree that also includes taught components.
-It may be followed as an end in itself, though it also provides an excellent foundation for doctoral research.
+It may be followed as an end in itself, while it also provides an excellent foundation for doctoral research.

-The programme comprises four components: a compulsory Research Methods module, two optional taught modules, and a 20,000-word thesis on a topic of your choice.
+The programme comprises four components: a compulsory Research Methods module, two optional taught modules, and a 20,000-word thesis on a topc of your choice.

-For your two optional modules you may choose from the other modules offered on the MA in Islamic Studies programme or from other M-level modules offered within the School of Philosophy, Theology and Religion or, where appropriate, from other Schools in the College of Arts and Law.
+For your two optional modules you may choose from the modules offered within the School of Philosophy, Theology and Religion or, where appropriate, from other Schools in the College of Arts and Law.
 You should make your choice with the topic of your thesis in mind, and in consultation with your thesis supervisor.
 The following modules are recommended:

 - Christian-Muslim Relations – Origins and Issues